chesstastic-org/monster-chess/README.md

 - **Slider Pieces**, like the Bishop, Rook, and Queen, which move almost in the same way every time looking in a certain direction, but can be blocked by pieces.
 - **Pawns**.

-To optimize move generation for Delta Pieces and Slider Pieces, `monster_chess` provides an attack lookup table.
+To optimize move generation for Delta Pieces and Slider Pieces, `monster-chess` provides an attack lookup table.
 Once a board is initialized, if a piece chooses to enable attack table lookups for speeding up move generation, its moves will be generated for every possible square it can go to.
 This means for kings and knights, move generation is effectively instant, only requiring an attack table lookup.
 For rooks, bishops, and queens, the attack table is used to retrieve the directions they can move in from any given square, but additional logic is needed to block out any pieces in the way.

 Attack table lookups are stored as an `AttackDirections` once retrieved, which is an alias for `Vec<BitBoard>`.
 This means for delta pieces, they can just store their moves in the first slot, but for sliding pieces, they can store a bitboard for each direction they can go in.

-Here's an example of what the King piece would look like with `monster_chess`'s piece system.
+Here's an example of what the King piece would look like with `monster-chess`'s piece system.

 ```rust
 impl Piece for KingPiece {